Modfwango/Modfwango/docs/DEVELOPMENT.md

 easy.
 Each class with `Management` or `Handling` in the name is a completely static class.
 These APIs consist of:
-* `ConnectionManagement`, `Connection` - Allows you to define, undefine, connect, and disconnect connections.
+* `ConnectionManagement`, `Connection` - Allows you to define, undefine, connect, and disconnect connections
 * `EventHandling` - Allows you to create, preprocess, and register for events
+* `Logger` - Allows you to easily log information in various categories
 * `ModuleManagement` - Allows you to control which modules are loaded at any given time
-* `SocketManagement`, `Socket` - Allows you to define and undefine server sockets that will accept client connections.
+* `SocketManagement`, `Socket` - Allows you to define and undefine server sockets that will accept client connections
-* `StorageHandling` - Allows you to create, delete, write, and read files through a simple interface.
+* `StorageHandling` - Allows you to create, delete, write, and read files through a simple interface

 Let's go over each API, shall we?